linkedin/Cytodynamics/README.md

 when the parent application updates to a later version, this can break if the new version is not binary compatible.
 In Cytodynamics, if the classloaders are isolated, this forces the loaded code to ship with its appropriate version of Guava, leading to more stable code in the long term.

+As Cytodynamics focuses on simplicity, there is no versioning system, dependency system, or other complexity; more complex systems can be built on top of Cytodynamics.
+Since Cytodynamics does not have a versioning system, multiple versions of the same code can be loaded concurrently, allowing for runtime swap of code implementations.

 Classloader isolation
 ---------------------